-I’m excited to share with you a brand new printable pack to help you focus on those good things this fall.
+I’m excited to share with you a brand new Thanksgiving printable pack to help you focus on those good things this fall.
 It includes an 8-page journal to record things we are thankful for.
-(Both junior and youth level writing lines are included to meet the skill level of your children.)
+(Both junior and youth level writing lines are included to meet the skill levels of your children.)

 Each page has a theme to help children categorize things they are thankful for.
 I’ve found this to be incredibly helpful with children as they search deep for what to put on their list.
-The categories include being thankful for who God is, what He made us to be, what He created, His gifts, and His promises.
+The categories include being thankful for who God is, who He made us to be, what He created, His gifts, and His promises.
 There are also pages for your home, community, and world.

-I would encourage you to give these cards out throughout the season, thanking people for the blessing they are in your life.
+I would encourage you to give these Thanksgiving printable cards out throughout the season, thanking people for the blessing they are in your life.
 Think outside your regular path and consider even the mailman, the cashier at McDonald’s, and the stranger at the post office.

 This is an incredible way to instill true thanksgiving in the hearts of your family and at the same time bless those around you.
 We’ve even included a sheet to track the people you give them to so you can pray for them (and so you can make sure you don’t duplicate)!